patricotyrell/Predicting-Treatment-Success/README.md

 The project utilized data from the Treatment Episode Data Set: Discharge (TEDS-D), sourced from the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Data regarding the number of treatment facilities and response rates was extracted from SAMHSA's PDF reports.
 Additionally, population statistics and geographical details were sourced from Wikipedia.
-Links to these information are listed below:
+Links to these data sources are listed below:

 * [TEDS-D DATA](https://www.datafiles.samhsa.gov/dataset/treatment-episode-data-set-admissions-2020-teds-2020-ds0001)
 * [Facility Data](https://www.samhsa.gov/data/sites/default/files/reports/rpt35969/2020%20NSSATS%20State%20Profiles_FINAL.pdf)